-Agreement type Employment Agreement DTEI and student enter into a contract of employment which provides more specific details on the terms and conditions of employment over the duration of the cadetship.
-DTEI and the student enter into an agreement with DEWR.
-Once the agreement is signed, the student becomes a cadet The cadet undertakes full time study related activity totalling 40 weeks each year, during which the employer pays the cadet a study allowance.
-The employer provides the cadet with paid employment totalling 12 weeks, which is usually undertaken during the long break at the end of the academic year.
-DTEI will provide ongoing employment wherever possible upon the cadet successful completed their course of study.
+Agreement type Employment Agreement DPTI and student enter into a contract of employment which provides more specific details on the terms and conditions of employment over the duration of the Cadetship.
+DPTI and the student enter into an agreement with the Department of the Prime Minister and Cabinet.
+Once the agreement is signed, the student becomes a Cadet The Cadet undertakes full time study related activity totalling 40 weeks each year, during which the employer pays the Cadet a study allowance.
+The employer provides the Cadet with paid employment totalling 12 weeks, which is usually undertaken during the long break at the end of the academic year.
+DPTI will provide ongoing employment wherever possible upon the Cadet successful completed their course of study.

-Becoming a cadet
+Becoming a Cadet